 What are lava tubes?
 They might be best described as pipes for underground lava rivers.
 Hawaii Volcanoes National Park has produced a nice little video with an explanation of lava tubes.
 (Email subscribers, please click here for the video.)

 Where can you find lava tubes on your Hawaii vacation?
 Here’s some top spots across the islands:

 – Thurston Lava Tube (the Hawaiian name is Nahuku) in Hawaii Volcanoes National Park is one of the finest to explore as you can walk through a large section of the tube.

-- When lava is actively flowing to the ocean a lava tube.
+– When lava is actively flowing to the ocean eventually, it forms a lava tube.
 Most likely, you will not be able to see the tube up close as the conditions are unstable and dangerous.
 You will, however, be able to see the effect of the lava reaching the ocean in the form of a plume of smoke and a red glow.
-For example, we were able to see both effects when we observed this lava flow to the ocean from a safe distance. back in 2008 (Email subscribers: click here to watch the video.)
+For example, the following photo shows lava flowing to the ocean in 2017.

 – There’s a fantastic lava tube at Waianapanapa State Park that’s off the Road to Hana.
 The photo below shows a view from the interior of this short tube.
 To see this tube go to the black sand beach at Wainapanapa.
 Once you are on the beach and facing the ocean, you’ll see an opening on the right side of the beach.

 – Also off the Road to Hana is Kaeleku Caverns.

 The most impressive blowhole in all of Hawaii is Kauai’s Spouting Horn in Poipu.
 Ocean water enters the ancient lava flow tube until enough pressure builds to forcefully spew out the water.
 This next video shows Spouting Horn in action.